Ficool

 Anxiety flooded me.

-Leaving my world… hurt.
+Leaving my world hurt.

-I didn't want to think about that.
+I refused to think about it.

-My heart was leading me to Maia.
+My heart pulled me toward Maia.

 I had to do this.